 Get preapproval on your finance – at least six months in advance.
 Know your budget.

-HACK – Not all brokers are equal – find a broker and ask about their approval track record rating.
+Tip – Not all brokers are equal – find a broker and ask about their approval track record rating.

 The broker I used is Gina Neoh, who has an excellent approval success rate of 97% https://www.linkedin.com/in/ginaneoh

-2. Identify the location
+2. Identify the Location

 Circle a region or area you want to buy in and focus on this area.
 Decide on the type of property you want such as how many bedrooms, bathrooms, garages, etc.

-HACK – Make searching and inspections easy.
+Hot Tip – Make searching and inspections easy.
 Set up alerts on your app of choice www.realestate.com.au or www.domain.com.au.
 Find out what agents work in the suburb that you are focused on – get to know them to form a relationship – consider them part of your team.
 Opt-in to their databases and have listings sent straight to your email box to take advantage of off-market opportunities.

-HACK – If you want to secure a property, have your 10% deposit ready to go – Jon Luton from Byron Bay Real Estate Agency said properties for sale in the Byron Region are hotly contested and are sold ‘in the twinkle of an eye.’
+Hot Tip – If you want to secure a property, have your 10% deposit ready to go – Jon Luton from Byron Bay Real Estate Agency said properties for sale in the Byron Region are hotly contested and are sold ‘in the twinkle of an eye.’

 When you decide to place an offer on a property, you need to request the agent to give you a copy of the sale contract for that property.

-HACK – send the sale contract to your conveyancer/solicitor to check for any red flags.
+Top Tip- send the sale contract to your conveyancer/solicitor to check for any red flags.
 After they advise that it is in good order, submit your offer.

 Many agents will also request a deposit at this time.
 When selecting a conveyancer, you should check they are registered with NSW Fair Trading – this is a requirement by law.

-4. Negotiate the contracts for exchange
+4. Negotiate the Contracts for Exchange

 Once your offer has been accepted, and you have paid the deposit (usually 10% of the purchase price it’s time to exchange and sign the sales contract.
 This is a legally binding agreement that completes the purchase process.

-HACK – A five-day cooling-off period after the date of exchange is standard when buying a house in NSW.
+Top Tip – A five-day cooling-off period after the date of exchange is standard when buying a house in NSW.
 This period allows a purchaser to withdraw from the contract with written notice.
 If you do withdraw from the contract during cooling off, you will be required to pay the vendor 0.25% of the agreed purchase price.

-5. Prepare for settlement.
+5. Prepare for Settlement